Evacuation & Sheltering in Place

 During a chemical spill / release or hazmat incident, you may be told to evacuate your home or shelter-in-place (PDF).
-Notification to evacuate or shelter-in-place may come via National Oceanic and Atmospheric Administration (NOAA) all hazard weather radio, local radio, TV, vehicle loudspeaker and/or door-to-door by law enforcement or a fire department.
+Notification to evacuate or shelter in place may come via the National Oceanic and Atmospheric Administration (NOAA) all-hazards weather radio, local radio, TV, vehicle loudspeaker and/or door-to-door by law enforcement or a fire department.
 If you are told to evacuate, remain calm and follow all instructions.

 If you are advised to Shelter in Place, follow this easy Shelter in Place instructional so you will know what to do and how you can prepare.

 Chemical Spill Guidelines

 If you are told to shelter-in-place, stay indoors and make your environment as isolated as possible from the outdoors.
 To isolate you and your family from a dangerous outdoor event like a chemical spill, follow these guidelines:

 - Close blinds, shades and drapes and stay away from windows

 - Close doors, windows and fireplace dampers